 Ostomy Fund – Funds equipment for the Ostomy Clinic at Royal University Hospital.

-Pharmaceutical Services Fund – Funds education, research, and equipment in the Department of Pharmacy, Royal University Hospital.
+Pharmaceutical Services Fund – Supports education, research, and equipment in the Department of Pharmacy, Royal University Hospital.

-PotashCorp Chair in Clinical Health Research – Provides dedicated time for researchers to undertake clinical research at Royal University Hospital.
+PotashCorp Chair in Clinical Health Research – Provides dedicated time for a researcher to undertake clinical research at Royal University Hospital.

 Princeton Scholarship – Provides educational funding for nurses, licensed practical nurses, and other medical professionals.